shailoh/Hacking_P2.2_2019/read_me_folder/Read_me_HannahM.md

   will post soon

   revise all the topics above and reflect on the possible meaning of 'Hacking' (Respond to the questions: What is the context in which you operated?
 What phygical systems did you investigate?
 What did you find?
 What is your hacking method?
 If your method is a tool set, how would you explain to someone else how to use it?
 In what way are these tools limited/biased?);

+Hacking for us was funny annd light hearted, cuz we had seen the heavy and serious side of it, we wanted to choose something familiar when you think of hacking you think of people who hack the government and banks

+why this method?
+  - an easy way to show multiple hacks at once
+  - helped show the bigger structure of the morning routine/process
+  - focusing more on the criticl statement than the actual hacks
+  - narratives/storytelling is an effective way to get a message across
+  - henry is like the combination of all of us, and our morning stuggles
+  - the hacks are supposed to be efficient, but its also good to not rush things
+  - critical statement, hacking can be good and bad, even if henry is fast and efficient he's not foolproof, hacking can be personal